At busy Lebanese port, Syrians set their sights on Europe

 By Sylvia Westall

-TRIPOLI, Lebanon Hundreds of Syrians gather at dusk for a passenger ferry from Lebanon's northern port of Tripoli to Turkey, the next step on their long trek toward what they hope will be a better, safer life in western Europe.
+TRIPOLI, Lebanon, Sept 23 Hundreds of Syrians gather at dusk for a passenger ferry from Lebanon's northern port of Tripoli to Turkey, the next step on their long trek towards what they hope will be a better, safer life in western Europe.

 For more than four years, Lebanon has drawn refugees fleeing Syria but in the past three months it has increasingly become a 24-hour transit point for mainly middle class Syrians who can afford to take the onward trip by boat and plane.